lexibank/tlopo/out/vol3/chapter11.md

 <a id="p-347"></a>

 There are two possible external cognates of the PNCV etymon below.
 The first is Mussau (Adm) malai 'Spondias cytherea' (Lepofs~v 1992).
-However, Mussau -ai does not corre- spond regularly with Paamese, Nguna -i.
-The second is Wayan (Fij) maoli 'Spondias cyth- erea', but Wayan -ao- does not correspond regularly with PNCV &ast;-a-.
+However, Mussau -ai does not correspond regularly with Paamese, Nguna -i.
+The second is Wayan (Fij) maoli 'Spondias cytherea', but Wayan -ao- does not correspond regularly with PNCV &ast;-a-.
 In parts of northern Vanuatu the term has been reapplied to Dracontomelon vitiense (ch.7, §4.4).

 <table>
 <tr>